atp-team/anemone/README.md

 Connectors are integrated in the Anemone Cloud.
 List of all existing connectors can be found [here](https://github.com/ceskasporitelna/anemone/tree/master/connectors).
 You can [create new connectors based on our manual](https://github.com/ceskasporitelna/anemone/blob/master/documentation/HowToMakeAnemoneConnector.md).

-The connector definition look like this:
+The connector definition looks like this:

 ```json
 {